Mount Wilson Toll Road

 Mount Wilson had always been active with human passage starting from the days of the local Native Americans.
 It was Benjamin Davis Wilson who established a proper trail to the summit of Mt.
 Wilson from Sierra Madre through the Little Santa Anita Canyon.

 Inception of toll road

-The installment of the Harvard telescope in 1889 was fraught with difficulties, particularly during transport up the old Wilson trail.
+The installation of the Harvard telescope in 1889 was fraught with difficulties, particularly during transport up the old Wilson trail.
 These difficulties spurred an interest in a more accessible Mount Wilson roadway.
 In June 1889, Judge Benjamin Eaton gathered a group of prominent Pasadena businessmen to consider building a wagon road to Mt.
 Wilson.
 Eighteen of the men agreed to contribute capital and, on July 12, 1889, they incorporated "The Pasadena and Mount Wilson Toll Road Company."
 However, the company failed before there was any progress on a roadway.